For software architects, team leads and managers

 Want to see how this could work in your context?

-If you are considering model-driven generation to standardize APIs, persistence and controllers across projects, JoinedWorkz gives you a path that stays close to your existing tools and development culture.
+If you are considering model-driven generation to standardize APIs, persistence, controllers and possibly UI flows across projects, JoinedWorkz gives you a path that stays close to your existing tools and development culture.